 Many people are overloaded during this season and could just use some help from you.
 This is a great way to add value to your content and expose your brand at the same time.
-Remember to keep them short and simple, especially because the limit on Instagram is only 60 seconds long.
-If you want to make a longer-form video upload it to youtube and share a micro clip on other social media platforms with a link to the video.
+You can create a short and simple Tiktok video or reel to give thema short piece of advice.
+If you want to make a longer-form video upload it to your IGTV, YouTube or Facebook Page and share a micro clip in your stories.

 LEGO actually crated a Chatbox last year to help customers with their gift choices:

 Ralph the Chatbox asks users for their budget, who they are buying the gift for, and gives them a free shipping code.